-I provide integrative counselling which draws on understandings from systemic, psychodynamic, neuroscientific theories and cognitive-behavioural, solution-focused, compassion-focused and ego-state therapies.
+I provide integrative counselling which draws on understandings from systemic, psychodynamic, neuroscientific theories and cognitive-behavioural, solution-focused, compassion-focused and internal family system models.
 This means I can be flexible in my approach with you according to your individual needs and we can draw up a plan together.

 EMDR - What is it?

-EMDR is a psychological therapy that helps you recover from traumatic experiences by enabling the brain to reprocess related and difficult memories that are still causing emotional and physical distress in your present life (such as nightmares, heightened emotions, hypervigilance and perhaps avoidance behaviours).
+EMDR is a psychological therapy that helps you deal with traumatic experiences by enabling the brain to process related and difficult memories that are still causing emotional and physical distress in your present life (such as nightmares, heightened emotions, hypervigilance and perhaps avoidance behaviours and dissociation).
 As the EMDR UK and IRELAND Association states EMDR is best known for treating post-traumatic stress disorder (PTSD) and it can also help with a range of mental health conditions in people of all ages https://emdrassociation.org.uk/

 English.
 I have many years of working with people for whom English is their 2nd language.